Halnaker to Chichester via Goodwood walk

 Halnaker Crossroads is a stop on the number 55 bus service from Chichester to Tangmere.
 The service runs half-hourly Mon-Sat and is seamlessly linked to (on-time) trains arriving from London.
 It then takes 21 minutes to Halnaker.
 On Sunday line 99A serves this route, but runs only every two hours.

 Chichester station is on the London Victoria to Southampton West Coastway Line.
-Journey times are between 87 and 108 minutes Monday to Saturday (four trains an hour), and between 102 and 113 minutes on Sunday (three trains an hour).
+Journey times (two trains an hour) are 88-94 minutes Monday to Saturday and 106 or 113 minutes on Sunday.